rezamarzban/MNIST-C/README.md

 Speed of images testing per second = CPU single core speed in HZ / (784bit × 60000 train images)

 For example a 233MHZ Pentium II processor can test 5 images per second = 233,000,000/(784×60,000).
 It means this CPU recognize a handwritten digit in 0.2 second.
 The C++ programing language is mother of other programing languages.
-This C++ code can be compiled in S100 computers with 33MHZ 80386 microprocessor while todays AI digits recognition such as TensorFlow need very strong hardwares (Corei7 CPU with 4GB RAM and strong GPU).
+This C++ code can be compiled in an old S100 computer with 33MHZ 80386 microprocessor while todays AI digits recognition programs/modules such as Google TensorFlow need very strong hardwares (Corei7 CPU with 4GB RAM and strong GPU).

 At future versions of this C++ code, I define more effective comparison function to taking 99% accuracy at least.